 Dual core or 2Ghz CPU or better is recommended for virtual USB graphics.
 USB virtual graphics works well for office applications and web browsing, but we recommend playing motion video and 3D games on the computer’s main screen.

-On Windows Vista, Windows 7, and Windows 8, virtual USB graphics makes use of your primary GPU, so is compatible only with systems with a single Intel, nVidia, or ATI GPU running recent WDDM drivers.
+On Windows Vista, Windows 7, Windows 8 and Windows 10 virtual USB graphics make use of your primary GPU, so is compatible only with systems with a single Intel, nVidia, or ATI GPU running recent WDDM drivers.

 Manually downloading the latest drivers